Idempotence and Perceptual Image Compression: Perceptual Image Compression by Inversion

 For practical implementation, we can not directly use the binary bitstream $Y$ for idempotence constraint.
 This is because most of generative model inversion methods \citep{Menon2020PULSESP,daras2021intermediate,chung2022diffusion} use the gradient $\nabla_{\hat{X}}||f_0(\hat{X}) - Y||^2$.
 On the other hand, for most NIC approaches, the entropy coding with arithmetic coding \citep{rissanen1979arithmetic} is not differentiable.
 We propose two alternative constraints to this problem: \begin{itemize} \item y-domain constraint: We do not constrain the actual bitstream $Y$.
 Instead, we constrain the quantized symbols before arithmetic coding.
 Further, we use straight-through-estimator to pass the gradient through quantization.
 And we call this constraint y-domain constraint. \item x-domain constraint: On the other hand, we can also decode the re-compressed image and constrain the difference between the MSE reconstructed image of source $X$ and the MSE reconstructed image of sample.
 More specifically, instead of solving Eq.~\ref{eq:invy}, we solve:

 Similarly, the quantization is relaxed by STE to allow gradient to pass.
 And we call this constraint x-domain constraint. \end{itemize}

 The y-domain and x-domain constraint correspond to two idempotence definitions in Eq.~\ref{eq:idem}.
 And when $g_0(.)$ is MSE optimal, those two constraints are equivalent (See Theorem~\ref{thm:03} of Appendix.~\ref{app:pf}).
-We note that beyond straight-through-estimator, other gradient estimators such as additive uniform noise, multi-sample noise and stochastic Gumbel annealing can also be adopted \citep{balle2017end, xu2022multi, yang2020improving}.
+And beyond STE, other gradient estimators such as additive noise, multi-sample noise and stochastic gumbel annealing can also be adopted \citep{balle2017end, xu2022multi, yang2020improving}.